VarsityPlug0/Absa-Final/README.md

 ## Development Notes

-### Testing Mode
-The application accepts any valid input for testing:
-- Any SurePhrase with 3+ characters
-- Any 5-digit PIN
-- Any customer details in correct format

 ### Data Storage
 Currently uses in-memory storage for demonstration.
 For production:
 - Replace with proper database (PostgreSQL, MySQL, etc.)